wallabyjs/console-ninja/README.md

 The Console Ninja extension registers `@console-ninja` as a Copilot chat participant.
 When you click the `Investigate with AI` icon, Console Ninja automatically:

 - Opens a new Copilot Chat with `@console-ninja`
 - Uses the selected AI model (when possible)
 - Provides the model with **necessary context and a description of Console Ninja’s tools** for error investigation

 ![copilot-sequence-diagram](https://console-ninja.com/images/copilot-sequence-diagram.png?v=2)

 The initial chat message includes:

 - **Error details** (message and stack trace)
 - **Relevant log locations**
 - **Instructions for the AI model** on how to process the request, including what additional context it can request from Console Ninja

 The **AI model** can analyze the error details and **request additional context (e.g., source code, logs) from Console Ninja**.
 By default, Console Ninja prompts you to allow AI access to the requested context, but you can configure it to provide the context automatically.

 Once the model has all necessary information, it delivers the investigation results in the chat.

-#### Supported AI models

-Console Ninja currently supports the following AI models:
-- `GPT-4o` (default fallback for unsupported models)
-- `Claude Sonnet 3.5`
-- `o3-mini`

-If you attempt to use a model for the first time with Console Ninja, you may receive an error from Copilot indicating that the model is unavailable.
-In this case, try using the model in a separate chat first (e.g., send a simple "Hello" message), agree to any prompts from Copilot, and then retry with Console Ninja.

 #### Security and privacy considerations